AOC says she finds 'common ground' with some in GOP -- then slams Liz Cheney

 “There are quite a few Republican viewpoints that I actually share and I think there are a lot of places where I have common ground.
 I actually think I have a lot of common ground with many libertarian viewpoints in their party,” Ocasio-Cortez said.

-“There are quite a few republican viewpoints that I actually share and I think there are a lot of places where I have common ground.
+“There are quite a few Republican viewpoints that I actually share and I think there are a lot of places where I have common ground.
 I actually think I have a lot of common ground with many libertarian viewpoints in their party.”

 She then began listing some of the libertarian viewpoints with which she agrees.